Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: TRANSITIONS

-where $D\Phi_{-t}(x)$ is the Jacobian matrix corresponding to the spatial derivatives of $\Phi_{t}$.
-The transfer operator is a statistical tool that describes how the densities globally evolve with time.
+which evolves probabilities densities $\rho$ under the dynamics of the system; note that $D$ indicates the Jacobian.
 From the study of its spectral properties we can deduce significant statistical information about the system, such as mixing properties, invariant densities and decay of correlations \cite{baladi_2000,froyland_2001}.
 For instance, fixed points of $\mathcal{P}_t$ represent invariant densities for the dynamics, that remain unaltered by the flow. \\ We need to define an appropriate numerical estimate of the transfer operator $\mathcal{P}_t$.
 In fact, in order to tackle the problem from a numerical standpoint, we have to consider the transfer operator within a finite dimensional setting, where the phase space is not interpreted as a continuum, but it is appropriately discretised into a finite collection of regions, with mass moving from one region to the other at each iteration of the transfer operator.
 It is important to notice that at this stage the dynamics occurring within each set of the partition is ignored, and we are just interested in the macroscopic movement of mass.
 Different methods for defining this approximation have been developed.
-For the well-known Ulam's method \cite{ulam_2004} the approximation takes the form of a regular lattice covering the phase space.
-More precisely, let $\{B_i\}_{i=1}^M$ be a partition of the phase space in $M$ boxes of identical size, so that $\Omega = \bigcup_{i=1}^M B_i$.
-Let $\chi_{B_i}$ be the characteristic function of $B_i \subset \Omega$.
-We consider the projection $\pi_M: L^1(\Omega) \to sp\{\chi_{B_1},...,\chi_{B_M}\}$ given by
+For the well-known Ulam's method \cite{ulam_2004} the approximation takes the form of a regular lattice covering the phase space. {See \cite{Froyland1998,froyland_2001} for classical results on the use of the Ulam's method for approximating the properties of chaotic dynamical systems and \cite{lucarini2016,gutierrez_2020} for recent applications on the L63 model.}